FrancescoMontanaro/Machine-Learning-from-scratch/README.md

 ## Usage

-Each algorithm comes with a `train.ipynb` notebook that can be used to train the model with sample data.
+Each algorithm comes with a training notebook with the extension `.ipynb`, that can be used to train the model with sample data.